csixteen/chippy/README.md

 # chippy

 CHIP-8 Interpreter written in Rust.
+Still needs improvement.
+Any feedback is more than welcome.

 # Dependencies